ralphjsmit/filament/packages/tables/docs/04-actions.md

 ## Introduction

 Filament's tables can use [Actions](../actions).
-They are buttons that can be added to the [end of any table row](#record-actions), or even in the [header](#header-actions) of a table.
+They are buttons that can be added to the [end of any table row](#record-actions), or even in the [header](#header-actions) or [toolbar](#toolbar-actions) of a table.
 For instance, you may want an action to "create" a new record in the header, and then "edit" and "delete" actions on each row.
 [Bulk actions](#bulk-actions) can be used to execute code when records in the table are selected.
 Additionally, actions can be added to any [table column](#column-actions), such that each cell in that column is a trigger for your action.

 It's highly advised that you read the documentation about [customizing action trigger buttons](../actions/overview) and [action modals](../actions/modals) to that you are aware of the full capabilities of actions.